Skip to content

 Your MRI report will describe the size and location of the disc bulge.
 This is important because it shows how the bulge might be affecting surrounding structures.
 Unlike an X-ray that only shows bone, an MRI gives a clear picture of soft tissues like your discs, which is why it's the best tool for this job.
 The good news is that the size of the bulge doesn't always match the level of pain.
 Many people find significant relief through non-surgical treatments that address the root cause of the problem.
 Your first visit with us can help determine the best path forward.

-Spotting Nerve and Spinal Canal Issues
+Identifying Nerve and Spinal Canal Complications

 The main concern with a disc bulge is its impact on your nerves.
 Your report might use phrases like "nerve root compression" or "impingement," which simply means the bulging disc is pressing on a nearby nerve.
 This pressure is often what causes sciatica, tingling, or weakness.
 Another term you might see is "spinal stenosis," which refers to a narrowing of the canal where your spinal cord and nerves live.
 Because the L4-L5 level is a major hub for nerves traveling down your legs, it's a very common spot for these kinds of issues to develop.